-Assessment and evaluation of student progress is of primary importance to Shonto Preparatory Schools.
-The challenge is to balance the need for on-going assessment for instructional purposes with reporting student progress/achievement by reporting an achievement grade.
+Assessment and evaluation of student progress are of primary importance to Shonto Preparatory Schools.
+The challenge is to balance the need for ongoing assessment for instructional purposes with reporting student progress/achievement by reporting an achievement grade.

-The authority for determining progress/achievement, reporting grades, and granting or withholding credit for individual courses shall rest with the teacher of the student, under the guidance of the administration.
-In making such determinations, teachers will be guided by standards set forth by the District, which include the following:
+The authority for determining progress/achievement, reporting grades, and granting or withholding credit for individual courses shall rest with the student's-teacher under the administration's guidance.
+In making such determinations, teachers will be guided by standards set forth by the district, which include the following:

-- Progress grades shall be based on the accomplishment of District adopted standards and curriculum appropriate to the grade level or subject area; - At all levels and contents within our school, teachers are expected to utilize the District adopted standards and curriculum to identify what students are to learn and the criteria by which they will measure that learning; - Assessments which measure progress toward the final outcome should be utilized prior to reporting a final grade; and - Assessments of learning which document achievement at a particular point in time will be utilized to determine final grades for reporting. - Assessment and assignment grades should provide information that students can use for self-evaluation in order to determine the next steps for their learning, and that teachers can utilize for their support of student learning. - Standards in the area of Participation may be established and reported in course syllabi, and may be utilized in consideration of grade reporting.
-Participation should consist of no more than 10 percent of a grade within any reported grading period, and must be justified with documentation and evidence; i.e., bell work activities, note-taking, journals, reflections, teacher documented actions, etc. - Standards in the area of Homework may be established and reported in course syllabi, and may only be utilized in consideration of grade reporting when designed to be practice of already mastered curricula or parental involvement, to include, but not limited to; reading logs, spelling lists, vocabulary lists, parent/family interviews, signed progress reports, etc. Homework shall not exceed 10 percent of a grade within a grading period, and alternate assignment opportunities must be provided for students lacking home educational support.
-The homework standard is the only optional grade requirement. - Standards in the area of Classroom Assignments may be established and reported in course syllabi, and may include content specific activities, to include, but not limited to; labs, presentations, compositions, comprehension activities, projects, etc. Classroom assignments should constitute the majority of the grading spectrum.
-Classroom assignments may consist of one or more grading categories, i.e., labs, compositions, projects, unit activities, etc. Classroom assignments should not be extended to homework, unless it is content that has already been mastered; otherwise, extended time should be provided in the classroom under the direction of the teacher.
+- Progress grades shall be based on the accomplishment of District adopted standards and curriculum appropriate to the grade level or subject area. - At all levels and contents within our school, teachers are expected to utilize the district adopted standards and curriculum to identify what students are to learn and the criteria by which they will measure that learning. - Assessments that measure progress toward the outcome should be utilized before reporting a final grade; and - Assessments of learning which document achievement at a particular point in time will be utilized to determine final grades for reporting. - Assessment and assignment grades should provide information that students can use for selfevaluation to determine the next steps for their learning and that teacher can utilize for their support of student learning. - Standards in the area of Participation may be established and reported in course syllabi and may be utilized to consider grade reporting.
+Participation should consist of no more than 10 percent of a grade within any reported grading period and must be justified with documentation and evidence, i.e., bell work activities, note-taking, journals, reflections, teacher documented actions, etc. - Standards in the area of Homework may be established and reported in course syllabi and may only be utilized in consideration of grade reporting when designed to be a practice of already mastered curricula or parental involvement, to include, but not limited to; reading logs, spelling lists, vocabulary lists, parent/family interviews, signed progress reports, etc. Homework shall not exceed 10 percent of a grade within a grading period, and alternate assignment opportunities must be provided for students lacking home educational support.
+The homework standard is the only optional grade requirement. - Standards in the area of Classroom Assignments may be established and reported in course syllabi, and may include content-specific activities, including, but not limited to, labs, presentations, compositions, comprehension activities, projects, etc. Classroom assignments should constitute the majority of the grading spectrum.
+Classroom assignments may consist of grading categories, i.e., labs, compositions, projects, unit activities, etc. Classroom assignments should not be extended to homework unless it is content that has already been mastered; otherwise, extended time should be provided in the classroom under the teacher's direction. - Standards in the Assessments area may be established and reported in course syllabi and may include, but are not limited to, quizzes, chapter tests, unit assessments, grading period finals, and

-- Standards in the area of Assessments may be established and reported in course syllabi, and may include, but not limited to; quizzes, chapter tests, unit assessments, grading period finals, and District benchmark assessments.
-Assessments may consist of one or more grading categories, i.e., quizzes, unit exams, spelling tests, vocabulary tests, etc. - Standards in the area of Make-Up Work may be established, and reported in course syllabi, and shall provide the student and parent clear guidelines on make-up work expectations for the course.
+- District benchmark assessments.
+Assessments may consist of grading categories, i.e., quizzes, unit exams, spelling tests, vocabulary tests, etc. - Standards in the area of Make-Up Work may be established and reported in course syllabi and shall provide the student and parent clear guidelines on make-up work expectations for the course.
 Make-up work will be accepted for at least 10 days following an extended excused absence (3 or more days).
-Should this time period extend past a Semester grade limit, grades will be updated upon assessment of the work.
-Make-up work is required for all missed work, at the discretion of the teacher; alternate assignments may be provided, and participation grades may be excused.
+Should this time period extend past a Semester grade limit, grades will be updated upon assessing the work.
+Make-up work is required for all missed work at the teacher's discretion, assignments may be provided, and participation grades may be excused.